 - Develop sustainable partnerships between public libraries and other arts, cultural and educational organizations throughout the state.

-- Utilize the local talent within arts and cultural organizations throughout the state.
+- Utilize and highlight the local talent throughout the state.

 - Develop innovative and exciting programs that our patrons want and use.

 - Create cultural opportunities to serve the diverse demographics of our residents